 I first completed the guided starter series, which helps you become familiar with some of the specific types of meditation, including the ones listed above (mind, heart, body and breath).
 After that, I started exploring mind and heart meditation.
 And that’s when I first experienced what Muse means by “real-time biofeedback.”

-Click on the thumbnail below to listen to one of my recent brain meditation sessions and hear how the weather changes as my mind becomes more distracted.
+Click on the play button on the video below to listen to one of my recent brain meditation sessions and hear how the weather changes as my mind becomes more distracted.

-Another example is the loudness and intensity of the drums that I heard during a heart meditation session; the sound of the drums reflected the rhythm of my heartbeat in real-time.
+Another example is the loudness and intensity of the drums that I heard during a heart meditation session; the sound of the drums reflected the rhythm of my heartbeat in real-time (you can see my actual data in the screenshot below).

-It’s an unreal experience, but one that helps you remain accountable and present in the moment.
+It’s an unreal experience, but one that helps you remain accountable and in the moment.

 Besides these biofeedback-enabled meditation sessions, Muse also offers a constantly-growing guided meditation catalog with several different male and female coaches.